 *Drinking alcohol under the age of 21 is illegal and against campus policy.
 Please keep in mind that consuming alcohol under 21 is a high-risk choice.
 If you choose to drink, the strategies above can help you stay safe.

-The active chemical in marijuana is tetrahydro-cannabinol, commonly known as THC.
-Marijuana can be categorized as a depressant, a hallucinogen, or a stimulant.
+The active chemical in cannabis is tetrahydro-cannabinol, commonly known as THC.
+Cannabis can be categorized as a depressant, a hallucinogen, or a stimulant.
 As a result, it is difficult to detect how one will react after using.

 Short and long term memory